aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 Training with Horovod
 """""""""""""""""""""

 Horovod is a distributed training framework based on MPI.
+Horovod is only available with TensorFlow version ``1.12`` or newer.
 You can find more details at `Horovod README <https://github.com/uber/horovod>`__.

 The container sets up the MPI environment and executes the ``mpirun`` command enabling you to run any Horovod training script with Script Mode.